nmstreethran/notebook/markdown-notes.md

 ## Code and syntax highlighting

-Inline codes are fenced by single back ticks.
-Code blocks are fenced by triple back ticks (```).
+Inline codes are fenced by single back ticks (\`).
+Code blocks are fenced by triple back ticks.

 For code blocks, syntax highlighting is possible.
 Name the language right after the first three back ticks.